fij/btup/README.md

    - Mathematical modeling
    - Data processing and analysis

-2. The goals of business usually combine responsible behavior, speed, profit, product flexibility and stability, and other factors.
+2. The goals of business usually combine many factors: responsible behavior, apply best practices in the interest of the client, product flexibility and stability, speed, profit, liquidity, and many others.

 3. Note that finance -- similarly to other fields -- has many of its own technical terms.